 CPT number 32551 will use for an abscess, empyema, or hem thorax to treat by using a tube thoracotomy.
 CPT code 32551 is a “distinct procedure,” according to the CPT code descriptor.
 It is unnecessary to report it separately when performed on the same patient as another open thoracic surgery unless it may do in the opposite thoracic cavity from the one used for available thoracic therapy.

-It is usual practice to perform a chest radiologic examination after a chest tube insertion procedure (e.g., CPT codes 32550, 32551, 32554, and 32555) to check that the chest tube is in the proper location and position.
-This radiologic examination does not need the use of a chest radiology CPT code (e.g., CPT 71010).
+It is usual practice to perform a chest radiologic examination after a chest tube insertion procedure (e.g., CPT codes 32550, 32551, 32554, and 32555) to check that the chest tube is positioned correctly.
+This radiologic examination does not need a chest radiology CPT code (e.g., CPT 71010).

 It will record using Modifier 59.
 Code CPT 71020 and modifier 59 should not be used for a post-intubation chest x-ray to confirm that the tube may position appropriately.